 Fortunately, there’s a workaround if your valve is defunct.
 You can temporarily stop the flow of water to the house by shutting off the water line at the water meter, which is usually located near the street curb.
 You should not do this on your own, though.
 Ask a professional plumber or a representative of the water company to assist you.
 So the lesson here is to know where your water meter is.
 If you live in a place with heavy winter weather, you can put some sort of marking on your home above the meter so that you will be able to find it easily—even if it is covered in snow.

-If you are unsure of how to locate your shut-off valve or turn it off properly, ask a plumber to help you.
+If you are unsure of how to locate your shut-off valve or turn it off properly, ask a professional plumber to help you.